Château La Gaffelière - Saint-Emilion 1er Grand Cru Classé 2021

 About the wine:

 The complexity evident in La Gaffelière’s bouquet sets the tone from the very start.
-This richness and depth are the result of a quest for perfection, seeking out the complexity that the terroir is capable of imparting—but it still needs to be tamed!
+This richness and depth are the result of a quest for perfection, seeking out the complexity that the terroir is capable of imparting—but it still must be tamed!
 I believe this has been achieved, especially after tasting the wine.
 Indeed, the grandeur hinted at by the bouquet is fully realized on the palate.
 The wine has density, tight tannins, and an acidic structure that perfectly carries the aromatic intensity all the way to the finish.
 It’s worth noting, for the record, that a great wine is characterized by its ability to perform well in more challenging vintages… Mission accomplished!
 A wine you must have in your cellar… 2026–2046